VICE-Team/svn-mirror/vice/doc/readmes/Readme-BeOS.txt

 binaries, the following hints may help:
 - Building under BeOS requires the Be development tools; you can get them for free at: http://www.bebits.com/
-- Expand the source directory vice-2.*
+- Expand the source directory vice-3.*
 - Start a terminal and enter the source directory
 - ./configure
-  Configures for building BeOS binaries.
-You may also be able to use the --enable-sdlui option to build binaries using the SDL UI instead of the native BeOS UI, or the --with-sdlsound option to use just the SDL sound driver with the native UI.
-(No guarantees.)
+  Configures for building BeOS or Haiku binaries.
+You may also choose to use the --enable-sdlui option to build binaries using the SDL UI instead of the native BeOS/Haiku UI.
+(This has only been tested with SDL 1.x so far.)
 - make
   Compiles all the stuff and creates the executables in the src subdirectory.
 - make bindist